ZigEmbeddedGroup/website/README.md

+# Archived

+This repository has been moved into the [monorepo](https://github.com/ZigEmbeddedGroup/microzig/tree/main/website)

 # Zig Embedded Group - Website and Articles

 This project both contains the contents and the generation of the ZEG website.